altyaper/conekta-elixir/README.md

 #mix.exs
 defp deps do
   [
-    #If you have troubles with poison add
+    #If you have trouble with poison add
     #{:poison, "~> 3.1", override: true}
     {:conekta, "~> 1.0"}
   ]